Build-week-picmetric2/Marketing-Page/README.md

 # Marketing-Page

-This project build with Less preprocessor.
-U+1F468<br>
+##This project build with Less preprocessor. :man technologist:<br>

 Install Node, Yarn, LESS, and less-watch-compiler if needed.<br>
 For Mac:<br>